 - Participate – the student will participate actively in the team’s process.
 They will have assigned tasks and be responsible for completing those tasks.

-- Perform - As a team member in a global health program, the student will be expected to make a contribution to the advancement of the team’s efforts.
+- Perform - As a team member in a public health program, the student will be expected to make a contribution to the advancement of the team’s efforts.
 This contribution must be within the existing skill set held by the student; the student should not be expected to have responsibilities they are not prepared to accomplish properly.
 Passive observation is not an adequate level of involvement on the team.